WICG/client-hints-infrastructure/README.md

 But, Client Hints can enable us to do more than that for user privacy, and turn passive-fingerprinting-enabling content-negotiation mechanisms into opt-in-only mechanisms.
 That would effectively reduce the passive fingerprinting surface on the web, and enable browser to keep closer tabs on entities that use that information for seemingly nefarious reasons.

 # Opt-in mechanism

 How can servers opt into receiving hints from the client?

-They can use the following HTTP response headers:
+They can do that using the HTTP response headers described in the sections below.
+They can similarly opt-in by using the headers' HTML equivalents, the `<meta>` HTML tag and its `http-equiv` attribute.

 ## `Accept-CH`